 6. Formal clothing is required.

-While we want you to look your best, a casual outfit can be just as effective.
+While I want you to look your best, a casual outfit can be just as effective.
 Bringing 2-3 outfits is a great and easy way to add variety to your images.
-Many of our seniors choose one more formal look, though we also recommend an outfit that shows the camera who you truly are.
+Many of my seniors choose one more formal look, though I also recommend an outfit that shows the camera who you truly are.

 7. Your session is a good chance to try out new hair/makeup.

-Just as we mentioned before, our goal is to capture you.
+Just as I mentioned before, my goal is to capture you.
 Your session is an opportunity to highlight your features, not create new ones.
 You are welcome to get your makeup and/or hair professionally done, but don’t forget to keep your natural beauty in mind.
-If you do go for a new look, we encourage you to test it out beforehand to make sure it’s one you love.
+If you do go for a new look, I encourage you to test it out beforehand to make sure it’s one you love.

 8. Pictures in uniform should be done in the studio.

-On your request, we’d be happy to shoot studio pictures of you in a uniform.
-Otherwise, we’d love to find the field, court, or pool where you are truly in your element.
+On your request, I'd be happy to shoot studio pictures of you in a uniform.
+Otherwise, I’d love to find the field, court, or pool where you are truly in your element.
 Here is also a great place to put any props (balls, bats, etc.) to use!

-We love what we do; by now, it has become second nature for us to keep our shoots relaxed, enjoyable, and most importantly, fun (for both of us).
-After joining us for your session, we hope you agree!
+I love what I do; by now, it has become second nature for me to keep our shoots relaxed, enjoyable, and most importantly, fun (for both of us).
+After joining me for your session, we hope you agree!